Earl Rose (rugby union)

-Earl Rose (born 12 January 1984, in Strand, Cape Town) is a South African rugby union player who, although keen on fly-half, features primarily at fullback.
+Earl Rose (born 12 January 1984, in Strand, Western Cape) is a South African rugby union player who, although keen on fly-half, features primarily at fullback.
 He first came to prominence with the surprising inclusion in Springbok coach Peter de Villiers's 42-man training squad in 2008.
 He played for the Golden Lions in the Currie Cup until 2009 and turned out for the Lions in the 2010 Super 14 season.
 In 2011 he was drafted into the Stormers team on tour in Australasia.
 Earl has since moved back to Strand where he helped his local club Sirlowrians gain promotion to the top tier of club rugby in the Western Cape.
 His excellent form was rewarded by His selection for Western Province sevens team in 2014.

 Career overview

 In 1999, Rose was selected for the Western Province Under-Fifteen Merit Team, an accolade followed up two years later with his inclusion in the Under-Sixteen WP Academy.
 He played in Hoërskool Strand's First XV from 2000 to 2002, in which year he also made the WP Under-Eighteen Craven Week, the WP Under-Nineteen squad, the SA Schools team for matches against France and Wales, and the South African Under-Nineteen training squad.
 2003 brought the IRB Sevens World Series in New Zealand and Brisbane, Australia, and the SA Under-Nineteen FIRA-AER World Championship.
 He was included in the Western Province Under-Twenty squad in 2004 and, three seasons later, the Lions Super 14 outfit.
 There followed De Villiers's training squad.

 He was also selected as the only flyhalf for the Springbok tour of the UK in 2008, a move that has aroused further controversy, the South African Press Association describing it as a "shock".
 In retrospect, respected sports columnist Luke Alfred dubbed the decision "short-sighted", arguing that his place ought to have gone to Morné Steyn.